UMWEDU/umw-admissions-sync/_pages/undergraduate-application.md

 ---
 The University of Mary Washington welcomes your application for admission.
 UMW uses The Common Application exclusively.
 <h2>Apply Online Using the Common Application</h2>
 Please submit <a href="https://apply.commonapp.org/Login?ma=159">The Common Application</a>, essay, and application fee or approved waiver online.
-The Common Application Online will be updated shortly to reflect UMW’s brand new Early Decision application option.
-UMW specific questions will not be available beginning Tuesday, August 18 into Wednesday, August 19 while Early Decision is added, but you may continue to work on your Common Application.
-We appreciate your patience as we implement this recent change.
 <h2>Suggested Filing Dates</h2>
 <ul>
 	<li>Freshman Applicants